A student visa enables overseas students to come to Australia to undertake full-time study in registered courses.

 - Student visa holders must not undertake work until the main student visa holder has started their course in Australia.

-- Student visa holders are limited to 40 hours work per fortnight while their course is in session, but might work unlimited hours during formal holiday periods.
+- Student visa holders are limited to 40 hours work per fortnight while their course is in session, but may work unlimited hours during formal holiday periods.